 Though fluoride found in toothpaste and mouthwash is also part of this controversy, they are less debated.
 Unlike tap water, these products aren’t typically ingested.
 It’s also possible to purchase fluoride-free toothpastes.

 After these studies linking fluoride to bone cancer were released, researchers decided to further investigate.

 After the 1991 animal study, researchers in New York decided to examine if bone cancer rates have increased since the introduction of fluoridation programs.
-But the study found no changes in bone cancer rates since the 1970s.
-There were also no differences in bone cancer rates between areas of New York City with fluoridation and areas without.
+But the

 One limitation of this study is that it was difficult to precisely measure fluoride exposure on an individual level.
 This was especially true for people who may move around between fluoridated and non-fluoridated areas of the city.

 A 2012 ecological study also concluded that water fluoridation had no effect on bone cancer rates in children and adolescents.
 A potential shortcoming of this study was its use of broad water fluoridation categories.